Jason Gammack on the Promise of Spatial Biology

 Harry Glorikian: So, so.
 Where, where are you?
 How far are you in this?
 I guess is the first question.

 Jason Gammack: Yeah.
 Good question.
 So this journey didn’t just start.
 And so this journey started in 2016.
-When we at a previous company thought about this challenge of spatial loud.
+When we at a previous company thought about this challenge of spatial biology.
 Again, you know, we have sequence genomes, but yet cancer persists in the population.
 And we were asking questions.

 What’s the next answer that needs to be brought to science.
-And so in 2016, we brought together a truly gifted group of scientists to come up with solutions, to be able to look at the spatial relationship of gene expression within cells and tissue.
+And so in 2016, we brought together a truly gifted group of scientists to come up with solutions, to be able to look at the spatial biology relationship of gene expression within cells and tissue.
 And since the 2016 inception of the project, we’ve now been able to take bench science and automate bench science to the point where we can now run hundreds of samples, looking at thousands of genes in a fully automated process.
 So you’re building on this existing technique of single Mol, single molecule RNA for essence.
 Right.
 And so, and this is, I don’t.
 No, it’s nothing new, right?

 This is a technique that’s been out there.
 I guess the question is, is what are the fundamental advances that resolve is bringing to the table or your version of.
 This, that that is uniquely powerful.
 Yeah.
 So so as you said, our technology is what’s generally referred to as a single molecule FISH technology, fluorescent insight to hybridization, which means we label RNA with a four or four, and then we can image that RNA using high power optics.